devanhurst/ktane_voice/README.md

 ```
 usage:
 ```
-Say 'code', followed by the combination of 'blip' and 'dash', then 'next'
+Say the combination of 'dot' and 'dash', then 'next'.
+Really enunciate the difference between 'dot' and 'dash'.
 ```
 example:
 ```
-code blip blip blip next (S)
+dot dot dot next (S)
 ```
 note:
 ```
 The letters can be spoken in any order.
-There is currently no escaping this module in the middle.
-If an error is made... well... you're out of luck.
-Fix coming very soon.
+If you believe an error was made, 'escape morse code', 'reset morse code', then start over by saying 'defuse morse code'.
 ```

 ### On the subject of Who's on First?